-Georgia Lt.
-Gov. dismisses Trump, Carlson and Cruz as GOP leaders: ‘It's time to move on’
+Georgia lt. gov. dismisses Trump, Carlson and Cruz as GOP leaders: 'It's time to move on'

 - Oops!Something went wrong.Please try again later.